My Quiet Kitchen

 For the best chicken bouillon flavor, I highly recommend trying the recipe exactly as written before making adjustments.

-- Poultry seasoning - this is a blend of dried herbs and aromatics, usually sage, thyme, onion, pepper, marjoram, and celery seed.
-I'm currently using this one by Frontier, since SpiceWalla discontinued theirs.
+• Poultry seasoning - this is a blend of dried herbs and aromatics, usually sage, thyme, onion, pepper, marjoram, and celery seed.
+I like this one by Frontier since SpiceWalla discontinued theirs.
+Or use the ingredients you already have and make your own homemade poultry seasoning.

 Keep an eye out for more delicious recipes.
 Unsubscribe anytime.